Manosphere: Public perception

 The manosphere has received significant coverage in the media from its association with high-profile violent attacks including the 2014 Isla Vista killings in California, the 2015 Umpqua Community College shooting in Oregon, and the 2018 Toronto van attack, as well as the online harassment campaign against women in the video game industry that came to be known as GamerGate.

 Following the Isla Vista shooting, the killer Elliot Rodger was found to have been an active participant on the PUAHate forum.

 Arthur Goldwag described the manosphere in the Spring 2012 edition of the Southern Poverty Law Center's Intelligence Report as an "underworld of misogynists, woman-haters whose fury goes well beyond criticism of the family court system, domestic violence laws, and false rape accusations... [who are] devoted to attacking virtually all women (or, at least, Westernized ones)."
 In 2018, the SPLC added male supremacy as a category they track on their list of hate groups.

 The British anti-extremism group Hope not Hate included the manosphere in its 2019 State of Hate report.

-Podcasts

-As the manosphere's influence spread through online forums and blogs, the rise of personality-driven shows brought about the "podcast bro" archetype—a host who blends the confident style of talk radio with the informality of internet broadcasting.
-These hosts often discuss politics, pop culture, and current trends in a brash, conversational tone.
-Low barriers to entry and the appeal of "authentic" storytelling have attracted a new generation of citizen broadcasters.
-Many build large followings or position themselves as authorities through personal charm alone.

-Some podcast bros extend their influence by monetizing their personas.
-They sell branded merchandise, offer premium content, and host subscriber-only events.
-This business model mirrors what The Wall Street Journal calls the "new-wave" political podcast: fresh commentary delivered in a familiar media format.
-Supporters argue that these hosts create community through opinionated, off-the-cuff discussion.
-Critics counter that the format can oversimplify complex social and political issues, risking misinformation and polarization.
+Following the British television show Adolescence, the Women and Equalities Committee launched an inquiry into Misogyny: the Manosphere and online content, examining the manosphere's impact and what can be done to address it.
+The 2025 BBC documentary Men of the Manosphere follows James Blake as he enters the virtual world of the manosphere.